IBGE Brasil MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Well-structured with clear sections, bullet points, and examples.
-Every sentence serves a purpose.
-Front-loaded with core functionality.
+Well-structured with sections, bullet points, and examples.
+Front-loaded with purpose.
+Some minor redundancy (formats listed twice) but overall efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.